Heus-Sueh/rofi-themes/README.md

 ## License

-This repository is distributed under the [LICENSE](LICENSE) license.
+This repository is distributed under the [MIT](LICENSE) license.
 By using the themes in this repository, you agree to the terms of this license.